signatureai/ComfyUI_ACE_plus/README.md

 One issue with this approach is that it changes the input channel number of the FLUX-Fill-Dev model from 384 to 448.
 The specific configuration can be referenced in the [configuration file](config/ace_plus_fft.yaml).

-We used tools from [stella](https://gist.github.com/Stella2211/10f5bd870387ec1ddb9932235321068e)(this is really a great work) to convert the fft-fp16 model to fft-fp8.
-The updated models are available on [ms](https://www.modelscope.cn/models/iic/ACE_Plus/file/view/master?fileName=ace_plus_fft_fp8.safetensors&status=2) and [hf](https://huggingface.co/ali-vilab/ACE_Plus/blob/main/ace_plus_fft_fp8.safetensors).
-The results of the fp8 model will differ from the fp16 model.
-We have not yet performed a rigorous comparison, so users should be aware of this.
+We used tools from [stella](https://gist.github.com/Stella2211/10f5bd870387ec1ddb9932235321068e) to convert the fft-fp16 model to fft-fp8.
+But We have tested with some users and found that the FP8 version has precision loss, so we will not provide the FP8 version of the model for the time being.

 ### ComfyUI Workflow

 Copy the workflow/ComfyUI-ACE_Plus folder into ComfyUI’s custom_nodes directory.
 Launch ComfyUI, and we have provided four example workflows in workflow_example_fft with the following explanations.

 We provide a parameter to adjust the GPU memory usage.
 As shown in the figure below, max_seq_length controls the length of the token sequence during inference, thereby controlling the model's inference memory consumption.
 The range of this value is from 1024 to 5120, and it correspondingly affects the clarity of the generated image.
 The smaller the value, the lower the image clarity.

 <img src="./assets/comfyui/snapshot.jpg" width="800">